-Join Ann Walter-Fromson and Lisa Lofland Gould for Wednesday morning wildflower walks in March and April co-sponsored by the Triad Chapter of NCNPS and T. Gilbert Pearson Audubon Society.
-We will visit watershed trails and area preserves along with 3 new locations in Forsyth County to observe nature’s beautiful show of ephemeral spring wildflowers.
-Ann will lead the four walks in Guilford and Rockingham Counties and Lisa will lead the 3 walks in Forsyth County.
+Join Ann Walter-Fromson and Lisa Lofland Gould for Wednesday morning wildflower walks in March and April co-sponsored by the Triad Chapter of NCNPS, T. Gilbert Pearson Audubon Society, and Forsyth Audubon.
+We will visit watershed trails and area preserves along with three new locations in Forsyth County to observe nature’s beautiful show of ephemeral spring wildflowers.
+Ann will lead the four walks in Guilford and Rockingham Counties and Lisa will lead the three walks in Forsyth County.

 You’re welcome to join in for any or all of these walks.
 Wear sturdy walking shoes as trails may be muddy or slippery in places.
 You may want to bring binoculars (close-focus binoculars are particularly good for viewing small flowers), a walking stick, insect repellant, a wildflower field guide, a camera, water, and a snack.
 No pets, please.